Teletherapy Social Language Activities that Spark Real Conversations

-The scene is all too familiar for Speech Language Pathologists everywhere.
-It’s Monday and you greet your social language group by asking an appropriate weekend recap question to get the conversation rolling.
+The scene is all too familiar in speech therapy rooms everywhere.
+An SLP greets students in social language group by asking an open-ended question to get the conversation rolling.
 “What did you do this weekend?”
 Crickets.
 No one bites.